 Here’s a simple song to help your child (and you) memorize this week’s memory verse!

-3 Activities that remind us that What Matters Most to God is What is in Our Heart, Not What We Look Like:
+3 Activities that remind us that God cares about what is in our heart:

 - What do you think is important to God?